microsoft/tilecode/manual.md

 ## The Player Can't Swim

-In this game the player can't swim, so we'll create a rule that ends the game if the player enters the water From the code screen, select the player sprite and move to the resting rule type, as shown below:
+In this game the player can't swim, so we'll create a rule that ends the game if the player enters the water.
+From the code screen, select the player sprite and move to the resting rule type, as shown below:

 ![player resting](pics/restingPlayer.JPG)